codr7/lila/README.md

 $ dist/test
 ```

-### basics
+### syntax
 Functions and macros are generic with fixed arity.
-Bare names evaluate to calls and consume the same number of forms as arguments.
+Bare names evaluate to calls and consume the same number of forms as specified arguments.

 ```
   * 6 7